MasoniteFramework/docs/prologue/create-a-blog.md

 {% endtab %}
 {% endtabs %}

 If you want to use MySQL Open up the `.env` file in the root of your project and change the `DB_DATABASE` to `mysql`.
-Also, feel free to change the `DB_DATABSE` name to something else.
+Also, feel free to change the `DB_DATABASE` name to something else.

 {% tabs %}
 {% tab title="terminal" %}